-They aren’t afraid of losing because they know and understand their own worth.
+They aren’t afraid of losing because they know and understand their worth.

 This leads me to the next habit…

-Confident people are not threatened by other people’s successes because they know their own worth.
-Instead, confidence means taking pride in yourself for achieving your personal goals.
+Confident people are not threatened by other people’s successes because they know their worth.
+Instead, self-confidence means taking pride in yourself for achieving your personal goals.

 So how do you feel when someone else is successful?
 Do you feel happy for them?